PeterLu030/IoT-HW/README.md

 ## Using `curl` to perform client request
 Ask for the result of fibonacci at N order
+- Remember to change N to an integer
 ```bash
 $ curl -d '{"order":N}' -X POST http://localhost:8000/rest/fibonacci
 ```